CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/cost-allocation/network-allocation.md

 ### Cloud integration

-Kubecost uses cloud integration to pull actual cloud provider billing information.
+nOps uses cloud integration to pull actual cloud provider billing information.
 Without enabling cloud integration, these prices will be based on public onDemand pricing.

-Cloud providers allocate data transfers as line-items on a per-node basis.
-Kubecost will allocate network transfer costs based on each pod's share of `container_network_transmit_bytes_total` of its node.
+Cloud providers allocate data transfers as line-items on a per-node basis. nOps will allocate network transfer costs based on each pod's share of `container_network_transmit_bytes_total` of its node.

 This will result in a accurate node-based costs.
 However, it is only estimating the actual pod/application responsible for the network-transfer costs.

 ### Both cloud integration and network cost DaemonSet

-Enabling both cloud-integration and the networkCosts DaemonSet allows Kubecost to give the most accurate data transfer costs to each pod.
+Enabling both cloud-integration and the networkCosts DaemonSet allows nOps to give the most accurate data transfer costs to each pod.

 ### Limitations

-At this time, there is a minor limitation where Kubecost cannot determine accurate costs for pods that use hostNetwork.
+At this time, there is a minor limitation where nOps cannot determine accurate costs for pods that use hostNetwork.
 These pods, today, will share all costs with the costs with the node.